mobenai/mo-ai-studio/README.md

 1. Clone both repositories to your local machine.
 2. Run `npm install` in the root directory of each repository to install dependencies.
-3. Run `npm start` in the Mo AI Studio directory to start the backend service.
+3. Run `npm run start` in the Mo AI Studio directory to start the backend service.
 4. Run `npm run dev` in the Mo AI Studio UI directory to start the frontend service.

 Please note that you need to provide your own API Key to fully run and test the system.
 If you encounter any problems during setup, please check the detailed instructions in each repository or contact our support team.